bottenderjs/bottender-compose/README.md

 ### `tryCatch`

 Create a function that calls error handler on error.
+Furthermore, `tryCatch` can be sued as curry function.

 ```js
 const { tryCatch, sendText } = require('bottender-compose');